Climate security: NATO

 NATO stated in 2015 that climate change is a significant security threat and that "Its bite is already being felt".
 In 2021, NATO agreed a Climate Change and Security Action Plan that committed the alliance to 1) analyze the impact of climate change on NATO's strategic environment and NATO's assets, installations, missions and operations 2) incorporate climate change considerations into its work 3) contribute to the mitigation of climate change and 4) exchange with partner countries, as well as with international and regional organizations that are active on climate change and security.

-It is important to note that the deployment of security forces can sometimes lead to insecurity, rather than security, for certain populations.For example the 20-year US-led and NATO-supported military invasion and occupation of Afghanistan was launched in order to obtain security from terrorism and fight the war on terror, but it ended up fueling more war, conflict, and the return to power of the Taliban as a result of the withdrawal of United States troops from Afghanistan (2020–2021).
+The deployment of security forces can sometimes lead to insecurity, rather than security, for certain populations.For example, the 20-year US-led and NATO-supported military invasion and occupation of Afghanistan was launched in order to obtain security from terrorism and fight the war on terror, but it ended up fueling more war, conflict, and the return to power of the Taliban as a result of the withdrawal of United States troops from Afghanistan (2020–2021).